chaoscookiegames/chaos-cookie-coding-challenge/README.md

 <img src="Screenshots/menu.png" width="30%"> | <img src="Screenshots/gameplay.png" width="30%">

 **Technical details**

 Please make a private repo by using this one as a template.
-Solve the challenge and create a PR in your copy and add [@itsbeatka](https://www.github.com/itsbeatka) when you're ready with your solution.
+Solve the challenge and create a PR in your copy and add [@itsbeatka](https://www.github.com/itsbeatka) to it when you're ready with your solution.

 **Task overview**